socalrug/nonparametric_analysis_2022-01-22/README.md

 Event Repo: [https://github.com/socalrug/nonparametric_analysis_2022-01-22](https://github.com/socalrug/nonparametric_analysis_2022-01-22)

+## Check your setup

+Since this event depends on you have an R setup that is functional with the correct packages and version of R, we highly recommend that you run the [check_setup.r](https://github.com/socalrug/nonparametric_analysis_2022-01-22/blob/master/check_setup.r) before the event.
+If you have issues, please reach out to us in the slack channel (see above) to get help.

 ## Slack Channel

-A slack channel has been set up for the hackathon.
+A slack channel has been set up for the event.
 This will be used for general announcements but it is also a great source for you to ask questions to other participants.

 If you have not created an account on our slack group, create one using the following link: